dherault/serverless-offline/README.md

   serverless-offline:
     useDocker: true
 ```
 This will allow the docker container to look up any information about layers, download and use them.
-For this to work, you must:
+For this to work, you must be using:
-* Be using AWS as a provider, it won't work with other provider types.
+* AWS as a provider, it won't work with other provider types.
-* Be using layers that are compatible with your runtime.
+* Layers that are compatible with your runtime.
-* Be using ARNs for layers.
+* ARNs for layers.
 Local layers aren't supported as yet.
-* Have a local AWS account set-up that can query and download layers.
+* A local AWS account set-up that can query and download layers.

 If you're using least-privilege principals for your AWS roles, this policy should get you by:
 ```json